-Appendix A provides the factors used in 2012 to calculate the quantity of MHSW available for collection.
+Appendix B provides the factors used to calculate the quantity of MHSW available for collection in 2013.

 2.12 Methodology to Calculate MHSW Available for Collection

 This section describes the principles and methodology that are used to calculate the quantity of MHSW available for collection.